UIearning-support

 • Your UU email address,

-• Your IP address, and
+• Your IP address,

-• Logging data regarding your activities within the Ulearning platform.
+• Logging data regarding your activities within the Ulearning platform,

 • Your unique userID,